CP1401/Practicals/prac_08/README.md

 ### Warmup Part 1

-Without running any code, write down your answers to these questions in your `questions.txt` file (under a "Lists Warmup" heading).
+Without running any code, write down your answers to these questions in your `p8questions.txt` file (under a "Lists Warmup" heading).
 Then use the **Python Console** to see if you were correct.
 **Seriously**, do it in your head first; don't just run code to find the answers.
 You don't learn as much when you do